 I’m usually working on assignments for about six to eight clients each week, and that’s not including cold pitches I’ve sent out that I’m waiting to hear back about.

 Another tab has an “Invoices Out” section where I’ve moved the assignment once I sent it to the editor and note the day I sent the invoice.
 If I remember to add it, I try to add the “Net Pay” cycle since some clients pay me within one week, others Net 30, some pay Net 45.
 (Here are the skills you need to make six figures as a freelance writer.)
+Other creatives like using apps for freelancers like Trello, Asana, and Notion for keeping their client projects and freelance writing assignments organized.
+To each their own!

-I jot down what has to get done that day—like an article deadline, as well as interviews scheduled, and I estimate times for each.
-I’ll draw a line under the must-do’s and note anything else I wanted to try to get done, like posting a freelance writing blog, building my weekly email newsletter, or writing questions for an upcoming interview, researching story ideas, or tackling my starred emails that need follow up.
+I’ll draw a line under the must-dos and note anything else I wanted to try to get done, like posting a freelance writing blog, building my weekly email newsletter, or writing questions for an upcoming interview, researching story ideas, or tackling my starred (read: important) emails that need follow up.

-When I get an assignment that’s due about 10 days to two weeks from now, I research sources and reach out to media departments or experts right away.
+When I get an assignment that’s due about 10 days to three weeks from now, I research sources and reach out to media departments or experts right away.
 This way, I can set up interview times around both of our schedules.
-Once the interview is done, the rest of the assignment work is up to me.
+Once the interview for the freelance article is done, the rest of the assignment work is up to me.

 This tip on how to manage multiple clients and balance multiple writing projects is one that is easier said than done for freelancers.
-Many freelancer writers—especially new writers—feel inclined to say ‘Yes’ to every assignment and opportunity that comes their way.
+Many freelance writers—especially new writers—feel inclined to say ‘Yes’ to every assignment and opportunity that comes their way.
 I’ve gotten better at saying ‘No’ to lower-paying assignments when I don’t need the money as much, or asking a client for more money for a challenging assignment, or requesting more time to complete an article.
 Know your limits and look ahead to what’s going on in your life.

-For example: It’s the end of the year, you might have five holiday parties to attend, still have holiday shopping and wrapping to do, and are traveling away from home for a week.
-This is probably not the time to add low-paying freelance assignments to your plate or a huge project with a quick-turnaround deadline.
+Maximizing your time is key when you are wondering how to juggle multiple clients as a freelancer.
 You’ve just interviewed a nutritionist for a weight loss article for one client, but they said something you found interesting in the interview (that you didn’t use in the article) that you think your health insurance client would find useful for a future diabetes article.

 Once I’ve turned in an article or finished an interview, I usually don’t feel like writing right away.
-I’ll set my e.ggtimer.com for 15 minutes and post an article on my site, schedule social media posts, skim my Facebook writing groups or post on my Facebook page, check my Twitter feed, or follow up on accounting.
+I’ll set my e.ggtimer.com for 15 minutes and post an article on my site, schedule social media posts, skim my Facebook writing groups or post on my Facebook page, check my Twitter feed, post on Instagram, or follow up on accounting.
 This way, I feel like I’m taking a brief break, but I’m accomplishing something for my business.
 These are some of the ways I tackle tasks while managing multiple clients.

 Diana can help with: